The induced metric and bending lamination on the boundary of convex hyperbolic 3-manifolds: PRELIMINARIES

 \subsection{Measured laminations}

 For more details see \cite[Chapter I.4]{canary2006fundamentals}, \cite{lyubich2001laminations}, \cite[Chapter 8.6]{thurston2022geometry}.
 Provide $S$ with a hyperbolic metric $h$.
-We say that $L$ is a geodesic lamination on $S$ if it is a closed set which is a disjoint union of simple geodesics.
-The connected components of $L$ are called its leaves, and the connected components of $S \setminus L$ together with the leaves of $L$ are called strata.
-Even if the notion of geodesic lamination seems to depend on the hyperbolic metric provided on $S$, in fact it only depends on the topology of $S$.
-Indeed if we put a new hyperbolic metric $h'$ on $S$ each leaf of $L$ became a quasi-geodesic in $(S,h')$, therefore it determines a unique geodesic.\\
+We say that $\mu$ is a geodesic lamination on $S$ if it is a closed set that is a disjoint union of simple geodesics.
+The connected components of $\mu$ are called its leaves, and the connected components of $S \setminus \mu$, together with the leaves of $\mu$, are called strata.
+Even though the notion of a geodesic lamination seems to depend on the hyperbolic metric given on $S$, it actually depends only on the topology of $S$.
+Indeed, if we equip $S$ with a new hyperbolic metric $h'$, each leaf $l$ of $\mu$ becomes a quasi-geodesic in $(S,h')$.
+Then, the lift $\tilde{l}$ of $l$ in $\mathbb{H}^2$ determines a unique geodesic (the geodesic that connects the endpoints of that leaf).
+Consequently, each leaf $l$ determines a unique geodesic on $(S,h')$, which is the projection of the geodesic that connects the endpoints of $\tilde{l}$. \\

-A transverse measure $\lambda$ on $L$ is the assignment of a Radon measure $\lambda_{\kappa}$ on each arc $\kappa$ which is transversal to $L$ such that:
+A transverse measure $\lambda$ on $\mu$ is the assignment of a Radon measure $\lambda_{\kappa}$ on each arc $\kappa$ which is transversal to $\mu$ such that: